wuyang1002431655/tango_with_django_19/manuscript/chapter-deployment.md

 To configure the WSGI script, navigate to the *Web* tab in PythonAnywhere's dashboard.
 From there, click the Web tab.
-Under the Code heading you can see a link to the WSGI configuration file: e.g.
+Under the Code heading you can see a link to the WSGI configuration file in the Code section: e.g.
 `/var/www/<username>_pythonanywhere_com_wsgi.py`

 The good people at PythonAnywhere have set up a sample WSGI file for us